Understanding Simple Sentences

 Question 2 of 10

-2. They saw a _______ striped zebra.
+2. He saw a _______ fast sports car.

 Question 2 of 10